Utne Reader

 I’ve never actually written for the Utne Reader, but my work has appeared in the magazine.
 And even before that happened, I felt connected to Utne, probably because I had a connection to a couple of Utnes.

 Eric Utne, who founded the magazine named after him, is the ex-husband of Peggy Taylor, my beloved former boss at New Age Journal.
-I have spent time with their son, Leif, who now works at Utne.
-(It must be weird for those guys, as it would for me if i were to work for a publication called Wagenheim, which I could only hope would be a mix between Crawdaddy and Mad.)
-And I met Eric a couple of times, once spending a south Florida day together swimming with dolphins.
-(Hey, I was with New Age.)
+I met Eric a couple of times, once spending a south Florida day together swimming with dolphins.
+(Hey, I was with New Age, remember?)

 Among the Promise Keepers: An inside look at the evangelical men’s movement.